Bees In Winter

 For those of us in the north, we know all about wind chill factor.
 The wind chill is basically how cold winter air feels blowing against our skin.
 If it is 10 degrees (f) outside but the wind is blowing 22 miles an hour, the wind chill is a negative 9.66.
 The NOAA calculation table for wind chill changed in 2001.
 Prior to 2001, the wind chill above would have been 26.39 (f).
 Now it is 9.66 (f).

 Of course we all agree that wind makes a cold day feel much colder.
 Wind also can blow (or pull) away warmer air.
-Within a colony, the winter cluster is producing heat within the cluster itself to keep all the bees warm.
+Within a colony, the winter cluster is producing heat within the cluster to keep all the bees warm.
 Bees do not heat the inside of their hive like we do our homes.
 Instead bees only keep each other warm.
-Bees have to consume food to stay warm, just like us.
+Bees must consume food to stay warm, just like us.
 That's why bees need 60+ pounds of honey to survive a northern winter.
 Wind can pull heat away from the hive.
 A strong, healthy colony can compensate for this, but it does require more effort.

 Winter Cluster In Trees